stelelab/stelelab.github.io/README.md

 # Stele

-Write in blockchain now and forever
+Write in blockchain now and forever.